Fever-Tree: Partnerships

 Fever-Tree has established strategic partnerships with various distilleries and bars in recent years.

-In 2013 Fever-Tree began actively supporting the non-profit organisation Malaria No More, a charity dedicated to eliminating malaria.
+In 2013, Fever-Tree began actively supporting the non-profit organisation Malaria No More, a charity dedicated to eliminating malaria.

 In 2018, Fever-Tree announced a three-year collaboration with the Lawn Tennis Association, serving as title-sponsor.
 In addition, in August of the same year, Fever-Tree entered into a distribution agreement with Southern Glazer's Wine & Spirits, the largest distributor of alcoholic beverages in North America.
 As a result, Fever-Tree secured exclusive on-premise channel distribution in 29 states.
 The following month, Fever-Tree launched its citrus tonic water partnership with Bacardi's Patrón Tequila.

-In 2019 the British coffee chain Caffè Nero partnered with the company to sell two variations of the drink espresso and tonic across its outlets.
+In 2019, the British coffee chain Caffè Nero partnered with the company to sell two variations of the drink espresso and tonic across its outlets.

 In 2022, the leading multi-channel foodservice provider for UAE, Bidfood UAE, became the exclusive distributor of the Fever-Tree products in the United Arab Emirates.
 In the same year, Fever-Tree sponsored the Time Out Hong Kong Bar Awards.

 In 2023, in combination with Chemist Spirits, Fever-Tree opened its first U.S. Rooftop Botanical Bar Experience in North Carolina.

-In 2024, Fever-Tree partnered with the Milwaukee Host Committee who raise funding for, and oversee the Republican Party Convention in Wisconsin.
+In 2024, Fever-Tree partnered with the Milwaukee Host Committee to raise funding for, and oversee, the Republican Party Convention in Wisconsin.